White Bean Turkey Chili

 • Fridge.
 White turkey chili can be refrigerated for up to 4 days.
 Just allow it to cool then transfer to an airtight container.

 • Freezer.
 This chili also freezes well.
-Let cool completely, then transfer to a freezer-safe container or heavy duty freezer storage bag.
-For the best flavor, enjoy within two months.
+Let cool completely, then transfer to a freezer-safe container or heavy-duty freezer storage bag.
+For the best flavor, enjoy it within two months.

 • Reheat.
 Reheat gently on the stove, or even keep it warm in a slow cooker.
 If needed, stir in some extra chicken broth to thin it out.

-Bowl of turkey white bean chili topped with sour cream and cilantro
+A closeup of turkey and white bean chili topped with sour cream, cilantro, and cubed avocado.

 5 from 1 vote